seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-Layout.md

 Only the content changes
 ```

-This leads us to the central architectural idea of Next.js:
+This leads us to the most important idea in the App Router:

-> Modern applications are not collections of pages.
+> Modern web applications are not collections of pages.

-They are persistent UI trees.
+They are persistent user interfaces.

 ---

 # The Application Shell Pattern

-Modern applications are built around an application shell:
+Modern applications are built around an idea called the **Application Shell**.

 ```text
 Application Shell